arulrajnet/torprivoxy/README.md

 ### Debug

-If the above step is not successed you have to verify the log files.
+If the above step is not success you have to verify the log files.

 ```
 docker exec -it tor /bin/bash